Developing the Next Generation of Nonprofit Leaders

 “At Colorado College, we value active participation in our community and state, and the PIFP is one wonderful way to show our commitment to that value.
 This program is a win-win!
 Our students gain valuable experience and mentoring, while local non-profits get bright, talented, and energetic young people who I expect will make real contributions to their organizations.”

-- Public interest organizations gain access to highly qualified and highly committed newcomers to the sector
+Colorado nonprofits gain access to qualified and committed newcomers

-- Colorado College students gain meaningful work experience with nonprofit organizations
+CC students gain meaningful and impactful work experience

 A Different Kind of Payday: See how PIFP fellow Isabel Nicholson made a difference through her research on payday lending practices in Colorado during her fellowship at The Bell Policy Center.

 A Healthy Beat: Rapping about health insurance would be a tall task for anyone.
 But Zachary Stone, PIFP fellow with the Colorado Consumer Health Initiative, created this rap video to convey an important message with style.